Let’s go over some benefits of mastering the art of following up.

-Long term follow up after a shoot allows you to consistently keep in touch with past-clients on key milestone events, such as birthdays and anniversaries.
+Long-term follow-up after a session allows you to consistently keep in touch with past clients on key milestone events, such as birthdays and anniversaries.
 When used correctly, following up with your client can turn one gig into multiple gigs over the years.
 It also helps you build a strong, lifetime relationship with them.
 While chasing new clients is an important part of the business, you also need to cultivate your existing relationships.
 They’ve already spent money on you, and they’re more likely to do it again.

 Immediately after a shoot, following up via email or phone allows you to educate your client on the next steps, such as what to expect next, along with the proofing and ordering process.
 If you have a client that is taking seemingly forever to view their online gallery or give you the necessary feedback for their album, you can send out occasional reminders to them.
 This gets things done in a timely fashion so that things don’t drag on and on.

 Build credibility testimonials and referrals

 If you want to build up your credibility as a photographer, you should be asking for testimonials as soon as your clients have their deliverables.
 And while the iron is hot, ask for referrals too.
 It’s best to do this while their experience with you is still fresh in their minds.

 1. Nail down the elements of your post-shoot workflow

 Instead of reinventing the wheel every time you finish a shoot, have the process thoroughly documented (via Word, Evernote, or wherever suits you).
 Include how many days after the shoot a client will receive instructions, and what those instructions will say.
 Write a set of email templates for you to pull from so that you don’t find yourself scrambling for words when the time comes.
 Here are some elements, or ways you can follow up: